Our Expertise

 A relative in Greece has passed away.
 I know there are legal procedures in Greece to obtain the inheritance, but I am not there, nor can I go there.
 Can you take care of it?

-To act on your behalf before the authorities, we need to receive a power of attorney from you.
 We will send you the document by email; you must sign it and send it to our office.
 We will be legally authorized to act on your behalf before the Greek authorities.

 A relative of ours of Greek origin has died.
 He had property in Greece that we inherited.
 How can we proceed to transfer it?

+Before transferring property to heirs, there are several considerations and legal steps to follow.
 First, it is necessary to verify the existence of a will and assess the overall size of the estate to see whether it consists of assets or debts.

-The next step is obtaining the relevant inheritance certificates necessary to proceed.
 We will take all the necessary steps to register the estate in your name: certificates, translations, taxes and payments.

 A dear relative in Greece has died.
 We are sad, busy with the funeral and caught up in our daily chores.
 Can we deal with this at another time?